Blog 3D Metal Printing and Metal Casting

 There are currently a few primary disadvantages of 3D metal printing compared to metal casting.

-1. Cost: 3D metal printing is expensive, from the cost of metal powder to machine time.
-Parts can cost upwards of thousands of dollars.
+1. Cost: 3D metal printing can be expensive, from the cost of metal powder to machine time.

 2. Limited part size: 3D metal printing build envelopes are generally smaller than metal castings.
 Producing a 1,000-pound metal part using 3D metal printing is simply not possible under current conditions.
 Even parts around 100-pounds can be a significant challenge for current build envelopes.